-We love to share epic comfort food recipes that are whole food plant based and provide healthy options!
-We live by the motto, eat more plants, so whenever we can sub a plant based ingredient for a processed meat ingredient, we do it.
-If you have a fantastic plant based “bacon” recipe, swap that out for the tempeh bacon.
+We love to share epic comfort food recipes that are whole-food plant-based and provide healthy options!
+We live by the motto, eat more plants, so whenever we can substitute a plant-based ingredient for a processed meat ingredient, we do it.
+If you have a fantastic plant-based “bacon” recipe, swap that out for the tempeh bacon.
 We like adding tempeh because it is a serving of beans on the Daily Dozen recommendation by Dr. Michael Greger of nutritionfacts.org.
 Want to learn more about the Daily Dozen?
 Watch this video–> What I Eat in a Day – Daily Dozen Challenge.

 Thanks for reading and supporting veginspired.

 Until next time…